North Dakota Legislative Assembly: Constitutional mandates

 two senatorial districts only when a single member senatorial district includes a federal facility or federal installation, containing over two-thirds of the population of a single member senatorial district, and may provide for the election of senators at-large and representatives at-large from subdistricts from those districts.

+On September 1, 1970, North Dakota voters approved calling a constitutional convention.
+As part of the convention, on April 28, 1972, North Dakota held a ballot referral on whether the legislature should remain bicameral or become unicameral.
+While voters approved a change to a unicameral legislature by nearly 70-30, it would have only taken effect if the voters also approved the new state constitution on the same ballot, but it was rejected 62.69-37.31.

 In addition to a four-year term for both houses of the Legislative Assembly, Section 3 states that one-half of the members of the Senate and one-half of the members of the House of Representatives must be elected biennially.
 Originally, the North Dakota Constitution limited members of the North Dakota House of Representatives to two-year terms, with the all representatives standing for reelection at the same time.
 In 1996, the voters approved a constitutional amendment that changed the term for representatives to four-years with staggered terms.
 The amendment went into effect July 1, 1997, and was first applied in the 1998 elections.
+In 2022, they also approved another amendment, a measure that imposed a two-term limit for assembly members elected since that year.

 All statutes passed by the Legislative Assembly and signed by the governor become part of the North Dakota Century Code.